byteflowjs/rcpack/README.md

 }
 ```

+We need to reload VSCode to so ESLint and Prettier extensions take effort. `cmd+shift+p` and type `reload window`.

 Now, on file save, VSCode will automatically format your code and lint errors.

 Additionally, checkout `examples/package.json` to see how to format & lint your code prior to pushing your code to repository.